Thankful...!

 zone4@nea-lgbtqc.org

-Not only do I serve on the steering committee of the NEA LGBTQ+ Caucus, I am also the Co-Chair of the WEA LGBTQ Caucus (www.wea-lgbtq.org)
+Not only do I serve on the steering committee of the NEA LGBTQ+ Caucus, but I am also the Co-Chair of the WEA LGBTQ+ Caucus (www.wea-lgbtq.org).

 Feel free to reach out to me via email if you have any questions, comments, or concerns—I am here to support you.
-As the Zone 4 Co-Chair, I’m also interested in connecting with State LGBTQ+ Caucus leaders.
+As the Zone 4 co-director, I’m also interested in connecting with State LGBTQ+ Caucus leaders.
 Let’s discuss what’s happening in each of our states within Zone 4.
-Our goal is to expand our caucus’s membership in our zone, so please don’t hesitate to get in touch and let me know how I can assist in growing your state’s membership.